Hunterdii/GeeksforGeeks-POTD/September 2025 GFG SOLUTION/13(Sep)Minimum Cost to cut a board into squares.md

 # *13. Minimum Cost to Cut a Board into Squares*

-> **Note:** Yesterday I was busy in hackathon so I cannot upload the problem solution, sorry for inconvenience
+> **Note:** The solution for this problem is being published today as I was engaged in a hackathon yesterday.
+Thank you for your understanding.
+>
 The problem can be found at the following link: 🔗 [Question Link](https://www.geeksforgeeks.org/problems/minimum-cost-to-cut-a-board-into-squares/1)

 ## **🧩 Problem Description**